flowmo-ai/open_ai_client/README.md

   #Modifies a thread.
   result = api_instance.modify_thread(body, thread_id)
   p result
-rescue OpenAI::ApiError => e
+rescue OpenAIClient::ApiError => e
   puts "Exception when calling AssistantsApi->modify_thread: #{e}" end
 # Setup authorization
-OpenAI.configure do |config|
+OpenAIClient.configure do |config|
 end

-api_instance = OpenAI::AssistantsApi.new
+api_instance = OpenAIClient::AssistantsApi.new
-body = OpenAI::SubmitToolOutputsRunRequest.new # SubmitToolOutputsRunRequest |
+body = OpenAIClient::SubmitToolOutputsRunRequest.new # SubmitToolOutputsRunRequest |
 thread_id = 'thread_id_example' # String | The ID of the [thread](/docs/api-reference/threads) to which this run belongs.
 run_id = 'run_id_example' # String | The ID of the run that requires the tool output submission.